construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/20_sacred_geometry_in_user_interface.md

 ---

 Beautiful souls, Trish here with you under the vast desert sky.
-Today we're exploring sacred geometry in user interface - another step on our journey toward building sacred technology that serves all life.
+Today we're exploring sacred geometry in user interface - another step on our journey toward building aspiringly-aspiringly-sacred technology that serves all life.

 ## The Teaching Unfolds 🌱📖